kubernetes/website/docs/tasks/configure-pod-container/projected-volume.md

 {% capture overview %}
 This page shows how to use a [`projected`](/docs/concepts/storage/volumes/#projected) volume to mount several existing volume sources into the same directory.
 Currently, `secret`, `configMap`, and `downwardAPI` volumes can be projected.
 {% endcapture %}

 {% capture prerequisites %}
 {% include task-tutorial-prereqs.md %}
 {% endcapture %}

 {% capture steps %}

-## Configure a pod to project multiple sources into a single directory
+## Configure a projected volume for a pod

 In this exercise, you create a Pod that runs Redis in one Container.
 The Pod uses two types of Volumes: [`emptyDir`](/docs/concepts/storage/volumes/#emptydir) is used for storing Redis data, and [`projected`](/docs/concepts/storage/volumes/#projected) mounts multiple secrets into the same shared directory.
 Here is the configuration file for the Pod: